 Another common question I get from readers is where to find a canopy for whatever model is on the workbench at the moment.
 There are lots of plans that show really tidy looking canopies.
 For example, look at the canopy on the Bandito Grande.

 That’s a great looking canopy on a great looking plane.
 Not only does it look good, it also keeps dust and oil out of the cockpit.
 (You may have noticed the generic pre-bent landing gear and commercially made wheel pants also found on this plane.)
 Fortunately, Sig still makes bubble canopies and WWII canopies in various sizes from small to large and several in between.
 These can be cut to fit a huge variety of airplanes, and you can get through most of your projects with Sig canopies.
 Off the top of my head, I’m suspicious that the Bandito Grande may be a bit too big for Sig’s largest canopy, though you’ll want to call Sig to be sure.
-If you don’t think you can make a Sig canopy fit your next project, you may be able to find exactly what you’re looking for by searching for replacement parts for ARFs or kits that are currently available from Sig, Graves, Extreme, or other vendors.
+If you don’t think you can make a Sig canopy fit your next project, Park Flyer Plastics has a long list of available canopies.
+Or you may be able to find exactly what you’re looking for by searching for replacement parts for ARFs or kits that are currently available from Sig, Graves, Extreme, or other vendors.
 This is a hit-and-miss process, and you probably need to know some dimensions to help you make an educated guess regarding whether the available replacement part will fit whatever plane you’re building.
 If all else fails, you may just have to go back to the stone age.
 Build a form out of balsa blocks, enlist the help of a friend, and use four hands to pull a bottle or sheet of plastic over the form while heating it with a heat gun.

 Fortunately, most of the other common items are still available, including landing gear straps, tail wheel and nose gear brackets, screws, clevises, and control horns.
 If you can’t find the correct inchworm style clips to hold your landing gear in place, you can make your own from a tin can.
 There used to be a lot of brands of fuel tanks available, but the number has dwindled significantly.
 You can still buy commercial fuel tanks, but if you can’t find exactly what you’re looking for you can make one out of a plastic bottle, just like they used to do in the old days.